rodincode/rodin/README.md

 - 🤔 We are looking for help with High Schools.
 - 💬 Ask us about Robotics, Data Science and Python.
 - 📫 How to reach us: rodincode.bussiness.site
-- 😄 Pronouns: ...
+- 😄 Book a free demo class to see what we teach.
 - ⚡ Fun fact: We make you think.

-ONLINE ACADEMY FOR CODERS